matatk/agrip/ldl/tutorial.md

 * A *style*, which is "base" in this case.
 This affects lighting, texturing, sounds and key types used in the map.

-  The style of a map is used to denote which texture, lighting and—to some extent—sound scheme is applied.
+  The style of a map is used to denote which texture, lighting and&mdash;to some extent&mdash;sound scheme is applied.
 Currently, LDL supports "base" and "medieval".

   When building a map, you can choose whether you want to use textures from *Quake* (if you bought and installed the data files), *Open Quartz* or a high-contrast texture set (from *Prototype.wad*).
 Each texture set supports both "base" and "medieval" styles.

 As well as having attributes, an element can contain other elements.
 When we get to the end of the map, we must *close* the map element with `</map>` (this is much like the starting tag, but the first thing within the angle-brackets is a forward slash).

-Back to the map file…
+Back to the map file&hellip;

 ```xml
 <room id='start'>